deepandas11/Python-ADS/README.md

-# Algorithm and Data Structure using Python
+# Algorithms and Data Structure using Python

 #### Tutorials and self referential material